maurya-anand/reach-django-docker/README.md

 └── README.md
 ```

-This project structure separates the frontend and backend into their own directories, each with its own Dockerfile.
-This allows each part to be developed, tested, and deployed independently.
+To use this structure for future projects, follow these steps:

+1. Clone or download this repository to your local machine.
-You can use this structure for future projects by replacing the frontend and backend directories with your own applications.
-The Dockerfiles and Docker Compose file may need to be updated to match the requirements of your applications.
+1. Replace the `frontend` and `backend` directories with your own applications.
+1. Update the Dockerfiles in each directory to match the requirements of your applications.
+1. If necessary, update the `compose.yml` file to match the services of your applications.
+1. Build and run your applications using Docker or Docker Compose as described in the sections above.